rmit-teamPi/projectpi_documentation/Portfolio/Testing.rst

 Cluster Performance Tests
 -------------------------
-In order to test the performance and functionality of the 'Punnet of Berries' cluster, the system will be tested using a 'HPL (High-Performance Linpack Benchmark)'.
-This benchmark provides guesstimates of how many GFLOPS (**G** iga **FL** oating-point **O** perations **P** er **S** econd) of processing performance the Punnet of Berries cluster is able to achieve.
+In order to test the performance and functionality of the Punnet of Berries cluster, it was planned to test the system using a **High-Performance Linpack (HPL) Benchmark**.
+This benchmark provides informationon the processing performance of systems using estimates of how many GFLOPS (**G** iga **FL** oating-point **O** perations **P** er **S** econd).

-Once the cluster itself has been benchmarked, the 'HPL' will then be run on a single Raspberry Pi as well as seperate system containing a modern x86/x64 based processor.
-This will provide a meaningful comparison with regards to the performance gain a cluster of six Raspberry Pi's has over various other systems.
+Unfortunately, it proved to be extremely difficult to location a version of HPL that is compatible with Arch Linux ARM.

 Batch System Tests
 ------------------
 To prove that the Berry Batch is functioning correctly, it will undergo a range of tests.
 These include, but are not limited to, the following: